 What are air masses?

-When the air has distinctive characteristics in terms of temperature and humidity is called an air mass, it is a large body of air having little horizontal variation in temperature and moisture.
+When the air has distinctive characteristics in terms of temperature and humidity it is called an air mass.
+An air mass is a large body of air having little horizontal variation in temperature and moisture.
 They extend from the surface to the lower stratosphere and are across thousands of kilometres.
 These masses are usually spread out over several kilometres.
 When air stays over a surface long enough it acquires the characteristics of that region.
 Therefore an air mass is established when an extensive portion of the atmosphere has acquired some sort of equilibrium with the surface by remaining in contact over a long period.
 Hence, they are usually characterised by their origin, like Polar or Tropical air mass as every air mass is related to a planetary wind system.
 Air masses can also be classified as maritime or continental, depending on whether they form over land or water.
 As they move and interact with other air masses, they can cause weather patterns and storms.
 The concept of air masses helps us understand weather patterns, especially in the temperate regions.

-An extensive portion of the atmosphere has acquired some sort of equilibrium with the surface by remaining in contact over a long period.
-Air masses are an inseparable part of the planetary wind system.
 Every air mass is related to the permanent wind belt.
 Tropical maritime and tropical continental air masses are found in the trade wind belts.

 Contribution of Vilhelm Bjerknes